Configure the scanner

 In Linux and Unix environments, the execution of the scanner is scheduled by the cron configuration file sijscron.conf

 , which must be included in the agent installation package.
-For more information, see Snow Inventory Oracle Scanners Install Tools Repository in the Snow Inventory section of the Release Notes page.
+For more information, see Snow Inventory Oracle Scanners Install Tools Repository in the Snow Inventory section of the Snow product release notes page.

 Command | Description |